libp2p/universal-connectivity-workshop/en/rs/03-ping-checkpoint/lesson.md

 ### Step 3: Dial the Remote Peer

-Use the same dialing code from Lesson 2:
+Use the same dialing code from Lesson 2, it should look like this:

 ```rust
 let remote_peer = env::var("REMOTE_PEER")?;